Whitecat18/Javahexor/README.md

 ### Next Update ?

-* Integrating all Social Media Sited into javahexor .
+* Integrating all Social Media Sited into javahexor.
 * Converting all js code into Rust .
 * Adding more Tunnel options.

 ### Note